 Any change in appearance (loss of fur, swollen areas, squinty eyes, flaky skin etc.) Any unusual discharge from the body (runny nose or eyes, odd urine, bleeding etc.) Any change in movement (limping, unwillingness to move etc.) Any change in urination or faeces The guinea pigs will stay in school overnight and on weekends.
 During school holidays, a member of staff will take them home.
 A secure and clean cage will ensure that they cannot escape, are not harmed and are healthy.
 The guinea pigs will be kept in the inner courtyard space, where it is quiet and calm, but will not be isolated from daily life in school.
 The cage will include enrichments such as places to hide, and things to gnaw to keep their teeth from overgrowing.
 The guinea pigs will have access to an outdoor, secure run on a daily basis (weather dependent).
+During the colder months, the guinea pigs have been brought inside and placed in an indoor cage, in a quiet part of the room.
 Handling (including allergies) Children's parents or carers will sign a consent form for the school pets during induction.
 This will allow parents to indicate whether they give consent for their child to be in contact with the guinea pigs.
 Any allergies are also highlighted during children's inductions, which should alert us to allergies to pets.
 Children known to have allergic reactions to specific animals will have restricted access to those that may trigger a response.
 When handling the guinea pigs, children will be under the direct supervision of an adult.
 Children will not consume food or drink around the guinea pigs.
+A member of staff had a mild reaction to the guinea pigs when handling them.
+We have now ensured that this member of staff will not be responsible for overseeing care of the guinea pigs or for supervising pupils with the guinea pigs.

-Guinea Pig Risk Assessment Date: July 2020
+Guinea Pig Risk Assessment Date: July 2021